webpolis/blackbird/README.md

 ##### July 2015

 * Bitstamp exchange added
 * Kraken exchange added (bid/ask information only, other functions to be implemented)
 * Improved JSON and cURL exceptions management
 * Added the milliseconds to the nonce used for exchange authentification
 * JSON memory leak fixed
 * Minor fixes and improvements

 ##### September 2015

 * General performance and stability improvements (merge from _julianmi:performance_improvements_)
 * ItBit exchange added (bid/ask information only, other functions to be implemented)
 * Minor fixes and improvements

 ##### October 2015

 * <a href="https://gemini.com" target="_blank">Gemini</a> exchange added and fully implemented
 * No need to have accounts on all the exchanges anymore
 * Bug <a href="https://github.com/butor/blackbird/issues/16" target="_blank">#16</a> (_nonce too small_) fixed
 * Bug <a href="https://github.com/butor/blackbird/issues/19" target="_blank">#19</a> (_process hangs_) fixed
 * Minor fixes and improvements

 ##### November 2015

 * Trailing spread implemented
+* Replaced `SpreadExit` by `SpreadTarget`
+* _info only_ mode implemented
+* Blackbird output is now sent to a log file
+* Safety measure: Blackbird won't start if one of the BTC accounts is not empty
+* More verbosity when limit prices are calculated
+* Minor fixes and improvements

 ### Links